Just a Thought: The “Bolillo”

 By Steve Walker

 Immediately I marched into the teacher’s lounge down the hall looking for a fellow teacher, preferably a Hispanic teacher who could tell me the definition of a “Bolillo!”
-I had no idea if it was good or bad.
-All I knew was that Graciela believed me to be one.
+I had no idea if it was good or bad that she believed me to be one.

-Mrs. Guzman one of the 1st grade teachers was in the faculty lounge and I told her one of my students asked me the question if I was a “Bolillo.”
+Miss Guzman one of the 1st grade teachers was in the faculty lounge and I told her one of my students asked me the question if I was a “Bolillo.”
 Her answer was short and to the point.
 “In English it means a piece of white bread.”
-“Really?”
-I answered with a puzzled look on my face.
+“Really” I answered with a puzzled look on my face.
 “You mean she is calling me a piece of white bread?”
-Mrs. Guzman laughed and replied, “It is another word for ‘Gringo.’”
-She then asked me, “How did she say it?”
+She laughed and replied, “It is another word for “gringo.”
+She then asked me, “How did she say it?
 I answered, “What do you mean?”

 I answered that it sounded like an innocent question to me.
-Mrs. Guzman then informed me that Graciela was using it as a term of endearment not an insult.
+Miss Guzman then informed me she was using it as a term of endearment not an insult.
 Boy was I relieved.

 The more I thought of it the happier I got.
 Graciela said I was a “Bolillo.”
 Therefore it was so.
 For the rest of the year and for many years later when I taught in the predominately Hispanic community, I referred to myself as the “Bolillo.”
 I was also referred to by other Hispanic words but I am not at liberty to share those particular ones with the reader!!!
 I am just kidding.